Tomaszkund/React_shop/README.md

 ![](s1.PNG)

-### List of products in shop with several categories.
+### List of products in shop with categories.

 ![](s2.PNG)

-### Preview of a given product, its price and category, the possibility of adding to shopping cart.
+### Preview of a given product, price and category, adding to shopping cart.

 # Getting Started with Create React App